vinipsmaker/tufao/README.md

 ### Tests

 Tufão also have a lot of code to test its correctness.
-These codes are based on QTestLib and generate a self-contained executable.
+These codes are based on QTestLib and generate self-contained executables.
 There is also some CTest rules and integration with the CMake build.
-To run a test, just execute:
+To run the tests, just execute:

-    make test
+    make tests

 Or, if you don't want to use Makefiles: